Cloud provisioning is the allocation of a cloud provider's resources and services to a customer.

 Cloud provisioning offers organizations numerous benefits that aren't available with traditional provisioning approaches.

 Organizations can also benefit from cloud provisioning's speed.
-For example, an organization's developers can quickly spin up an array of workloads on demand, taking away the need for an IT administrator who provisions and manages compute resources.
+For example, an organization's developers can quickly spin up an array of workloads on demand, removing the need for an IT administrator who provisions and manages compute resources.

 Another benefit of cloud provisioning is the potential cost savings.
 While traditional on-premises technology can exact large upfront investments from an organization, many cloud providers allow customers to pay for only what they consume.
 However, the attractive economics presented by cloud services can present its own challenges, which organizations should address in a cloud management strategy.